 In gaming, where transactions and financial implications do come into play, there will be regulatory concerns that need to be addressed.
 However, ensuring blockchain is well-regulated yet still innovative is well underway.

 Blockchain technology itself also requires growth.
 Scalability has been a long-standing challenge to some of the larger public networks.
 This limitation on the ability to handle many smart contract executions at once has curtailed blockchain use in certain areas.
 However, some chains are actively addressing this and aiming for massive scalability solutions.

-Layer-2 protocols have been created to sit on top of the Ethereum blockchain that reduce transaction times and limit gas fees, drastically improving scalability.
+Layer-2 protocols have been created to sit on top of the Ethereum blockchain which reduces transaction times and limits gas fees, drastically improving scalability.